jrdegreeff/health-portrait/README.md

 - An object with the updated point
 **Throws**
 - `400` if the new point value, date, or title is empty
+- `400` If the title is not one of "pain," "happiness," or "cognition"
+- `400` If the value is not one of {1, 2, 3, 4, 5}
 - `401` if the user is not logged in
+- `402` if the user is not the creator of the point
 - `404` if the pointId is invalid

 #### `DELETE /api/trends/:pointId` - Delete an existing point